Frequently Asked Questions

 How do I become a patron?

-Come to the library, give us your name, address and phone number and you’re ready to go!
+Come to the library and fill out an application!
 We do not charge to sign up for a membership and anyone can become a patron (you don't have to show any proof of residency).
 Since we are a community-funded library that relies on donations rather than government funding or penal fines, we do not require that you live within the city limits or pay taxes in Harbor Springs to have access to our services, but we do ask that you become a donor.